Cooking great tasting meals is another important key

 to having a fun camping trip.

 The type of meals you can eat on a camping trip depends upon the amount of kitchen equipment, fuel, and food you can carry to your campsite.
-Backpackers only have room to carry a small stove and a few kitchen items and, thus, have a limited range of meal choices.
-Thus, they must rely on dehydrated packaged meals that can be re-hydrated with a little hot water.
-Canoe campers, equestrian campers, and motorcycle campers have a little more packing space to carry a larger stove, more kitchen equipment, and more food items - thus, allowing a wider range of meal options.
-Families who travel by automobile and camp in developed state and federal campgrounds have the widest range of meal options.
+Backpackers have a limited range of dehydrated packaged meal choices because they can only carry a small stove and a few kitchen items in their backpack.
+But families who travel by automobile and camp in developed state and federal campgrounds have a much wider range of meal options.
 They could leave their kitchen equipment at home and drive to restaurants every day - if they wanted to.
-Or, they could pack a large stove, several pots, a cooler, and a variety of foods that would allow them to prepare meals for several days.
-Eva and I fall into the last category as do many other modern tent camping families.
-Food cooked in the campsite taste better than most restaurant meals and costs much less.
-So we have developed a list of good-tasting meals that can be easily prepared in the campsite.
-Our list is presented at the bottom of this page.
-To prepare these meals, we will need some basic kitchen equipment that can be packed into out small SUV.
+Or, they could pack a camp stove, a skillet, several pots, a cooler, and a variety of foods that would allow them to prepare meals for several days.
+Eva and I fall into the last category (as do many other modern tent camping families) because meals prepared in the campsite cost much less than meals served in restaurants - and taste better.
+So what kitchen equipment do you need to prepare a wide range of delicious meals in your campsite and what foods can you cook?

 When planning a camping trip, you must determine the type of stove(s) you can pack in your car.
 The type of stove depends upon the size of your car, the number of people in your party, and the number of meals you want to cook for them.
 Eva and I usually try to cook most of our meals in our campsite and we cook about half of these meals with firewood and the other half with a propane stove.
 Specific details related to each option are provided below.